Boot Camp (software)

-Initially introduced as an unsupported beta for Mac OS X 10.4 Tiger, the utility was first introduced with Mac OS X 10.5 Leopard and has been included in subsequent versions of the operating system ever since.
+Initially an unsupported beta for Mac OS X 10.4 Tiger, the utility was introduced with Mac OS X 10.5 Leopard and has been included in subsequent versions of the operating system.
 Previous versions of Boot Camp supported Windows XP and Windows Vista.
-Boot Camp 4.0 for Mac OS X 10.6 Snow Leopard version 10.6.6 up to Mac OS X 10.8 Mountain Lion version 10.8.2 only supported Windows 7.
-However, with the release of Boot Camp 5.0 for Mac OS X 10.8 Mountain Lion in version 10.8.3, only 64-bit versions of Windows 7 and Windows 8 are officially supported.
+Boot Camp 4.0 for Mac OS X 10.6 Snow Leopard version 10.6.6 up to Mac OS X 10.8 Mountain Lion version 10.8.2 supported only Windows 7.
+With the release of Boot Camp 5.0 for Mac OS X 10.8 Mountain Lion in version 10.8.3, only 64-bit versions of Windows 7 and Windows 8 are supported.

 Boot Camp 6.0 added support for 64-bit versions of Windows 10.
-Boot Camp 6.1, available on macOS 10.12 Sierra and later, will only accept new installations of Windows 7 and later; this requirement was upgraded to requiring Windows 10 for macOS 10.14 Mojave.
+Boot Camp 6.1, available on macOS 10.12 Sierra and later, will accept only new installations of Windows 7 and later.
+This requirement was upgraded to requiring Windows 10 for macOS 10.14 Mojave.

-Boot Camp is currently not available on Apple silicon Macs.
-Via virtualization, it is possible to run ARM-based Windows 10 and 11 (only Windows Insider builds, as they are the only publicly available ARM builds of Windows) through the QEMU emulator and Parallels Desktop virtualization software, which also allows Linux.
+Boot Camp is not available on Apple silicon Macs.
+Via virtualization, it is possible to run ARM-based Windows 10 or Windows 11.

 Overview

 Installation

-Setting up Windows 10 on a Mac requires an ISO image of Windows 10 provided by Microsoft.
+Installing Windows 10 on a Mac requires an ISO image of Windows 10 provided by Microsoft.
 Boot Camp combines Windows 10 with install scripts to load hardware drivers for the targeted Mac computer.

-Boot Camp currently supports Windows 10 on a range of Macs dated mid-2012 or newer.
-Apple Silicon is not supported due to being ARM-based.
-Although Windows 11 supports ARM64, the ARM64 version is only licensed to OEMs, and there are no M1/M2 drivers, so it cannot run on Apple Silicon Macs.
+Boot Camp supports Windows 10 on Macs dated mid-2012 or newer.
+Apple silicon is not supported due to being ARM-based.
+Windows 11 supports ARM64, but the ARM64 version is licensed only to original equipment manufacturers, and there are no drivers for the Apple silicon SoCs, so it cannot run on Apple silicon Macs natively.

-Startup Disk
+Start-up Disk

-By default, Mac will always boot from the last-used startup disk.
-Holding down the option key (⌥) at startup brings up the boot manager, which allows the user to choose which operating system to start the device in.
-When using a non-Apple keyboard, the alt key usually performs the same action.
-The boot manager can also be launched by holding down the "menu" button on the Apple Remote at startup.
+A Mac boots from the last-used start-up disk.
+Holding down the option key (⌥) at startup brings up the boot manager which allows users to choose in which operating system to start the device.
+When using a non-Apple keyboard, the alt key performs the same action.
+The boot manager can also be launched by pressing the menu button on the Apple Remote at startup.

 On older Macs, its functionality relies on BIOS emulation through EFI and a partition table information synchronization mechanism between GPT and MBR combined.

 On newer Macs, Boot Camp keeps the hard disk as a GPT so that Windows is installed and booted in UEFI mode.